uncbiag/neuro_shooting/README.md

 # neuro_shooting

 Shooting approaches for deep neural networks.

-# Neuro_shooting development installation
+# neuro_shooting development installation

 Sometimes it is desirable to install *neuro_shooting* for development purposes.
 To do this, first download the git repository